KunalKumar-1/Project-Youtube/README.md

 # Project-Youtube
+# project-1
-YouTube static webite created out of pure HTML and CSS only .
+YouTube static-website created out of pure HTML and CSS only .

+live on Github pages at: URL